 G. Different Address than on ODI Data Sheet.
-Occasionally, the ODI data sheet will show an address for an establishment that does not match the named establishment in an area office's jurisdiction.
-The ODI address may be that of the employer's administrative office, or of a different economic activity of the employer, or even the home address of the person completing the ODI survey.
+The ODI data sheet may show an address for an establishment that does not match the named establishment in an area office's jurisdiction.
+The ODI address may be that of the employer's administrative office or some other facility with a different economic activity, or even the home address of the person completing the ODI survey.
+This may also occur when the establishment changes physical location - moves across the street or to the neighboring town - after it has submitted its ODI data.

 Whenever the address on the ODI data sheet differs from that of the establishment in the area office's jurisdictional area, it must be checked to determine that the ODI survey data relates to the same establishment.
 If injury and illness data from the ODI data sheet pertains to the establishment site in the area office's jurisdiction, then it will be inspected.
-If such an address discrepancy is found, then the Office of Statistical Analysis must be informed so that its records can be corrected.
-See also paragraph XI.H. regarding Office Only sites.
+If such an address discrepancy is found, then the Office of Statistical Analysis must be informed (contact David Schmidt by email or at 202/693-1886) so that its records can be corrected.
+See also paragraph XI.H. regarding Office-Only sites.

-H. Office Only Sites.
+H. Office-Only Sites.
 The SST is not intended to include establishments that are only offices.
-Therefore, if a CSHO arrives at an establishment and discovers that there is only an office at the site, the CSHO must determine for what site or sites the OSHA Data Initiative (ODI) survey data was entered for.
+Therefore, if a CSHO arrives at an establishment and discovers that there is only an office at the site, the CSHO should attempt to determine for what site or sites the OSHA Data Initiative (ODI) survey data was entered.

 If the ODI data includes data for a site (or sites) in addition to an office, and the additional site (or sites) has a SIC code listed in Appendix A, then an inspection of that site (at least one of several sites) will be conducted if it is within the Area Office's jurisdiction.
+If the site (or sites) is not within the Area Office's jurisdiction, contact the Office of Statistical Analysis (OSA) -- David Schmidt by email or at 202/693-1886 -- so OSA can move the establishment to the correct Area Office's inspection list.

-The Office of Statistical Analysis (OSA) must be contacted if an Office Only site is found or if the Office site data includes other site(s) data, so that the site can be removed from, or updated on, future ODI surveys.
-The OSA is also available to assist in any ODI data survey issues that may arise.
+The OSA must also be contacted if an Office-Only site is found or if the Office site data includes other site(s) data, so that the site can be removed from, or updated on, future ODI surveys.
+The OSA is also available to assist with any ODI data survey issues that may arise.

-NOTE: Recordkeeping rule §1904.30 requires an employer to keep a separate OSHA 300 Log for each establishment that is expected to be in operation for one year or longer.
+NOTE: Recordkeeping rule §1904.30 requires an employer to keep a separate OSHA-300 Log for each establishment that is expected to be in operation for one year or longer.